swe-students-fall2025/4-containers-beluga/README.md

 cp env.example .env

 # Edit .env file with your configuration if needed
+# You may keep the defaults for local development.

 # Start all services
 docker compose up --build